Article updated: May 20, 2021

 When you type a link in your post, Hootsuite automatically generates a link preview.
 You can further customize the link preview using the following steps:

 - If the link displays more than one image, select an option, or select Replace image to upload your own image.
-Images can be a maximum of 5MB in .jpg, .jpeg, .gif or .png formats.
-Content library images cannot be used for link previews.
+Images can be a maximum of 5MB in .jpg, .jpeg, .gif or .png formats (see Image file requirements).
+Images from a content library cannot be used for link previews.

 - Select the title or description to edit the text.